ixjf/logic-rs/README.md

 It uses separate syntax for statement sets, arguments, and sole statements, and so can automatically generate and analyse truth trees accordingly.

-The library powers the website, which you can find [here](https://ixjf.github.io/logic-rs/), serving only that purpose, but it is not tied to it at all, and can be used completely independently.
+The library powers its website, which you can find [here](https://ixjf.github.io/logic-rs/), serving only that purpose, but it is not tied to it at all, and can be used completely independently.